ellcom/InterfaceBuilderLab/Interface Builder.md

 **Spacing**

-How much space is between each of the views
+How much space is between each of the Views

 **Distribution**